luminaxster/CS211-Spring2024-P2/README.md

 ##### Constructor: `Dolores()`

-Initializes `Dolores`, which is protected method, with characteristics such as emergences, serial number, and capabilities (flies, autonomous, teleoperated), leveraging the `Robot` superclass constructor.
+Initializes `Dolores`, which is public method, with characteristics such as emergences, serial number, and capabilities (flies, autonomous, teleoperated), leveraging the `Robot` superclass constructor.
 Provide **defaults** for the parent; they are vestigial wirings from the old system:

 ```java
 String[] emergences, int serialNumber, boolean flies, boolean autonomous, boolean teleoperated